To Be or Not to Be (1942 film): Reception

-To Be or Not To Be, now regarded as one of the great films of Lubitsch's, Benny's and Lombard's careers, initially was not well received by the public, many of whom could not understand the notion of making fun out of such a real threat as the Nazis.
-According to Jack Benny's unfinished memoir, published in 1991, his own father walked out of the theater early in the film, disgusted that his son was in a Nazi uniform, and vowed not to set foot in the theater again.
-Benny convinced him otherwise, and his father ended up loving the film, and saw it 46 times.
+The initial reception of To Be or Not to Be was marked by public apprehension due to its satirical depiction of the Nazis.
+Reviewers at the time criticized the use of such a serious and palpable threat as a basis for comedy.
+However, modern-day critics have since come to regard the movie as one of Lubitsch's notable achievements.
+According to Jack Benny's unfinished memoir, published in 1990, Benny's father initially left the theater in disgust at seeing his son in a Nazi uniform in the film, but Benny eventually convinced him to return.
+Subsequently, his father not only embraced the film but watched it 46 times.

 The same could not be said for all critics.
 While they generally praised Lombard, some scorned Benny and Lubitsch and found the film to be in bad taste.
 Bosley Crowther of The New York Times wrote that it was "hard to imagine how any one can take, without batting an eye, a shattering air raid upon Warsaw right after a sequence of farce or the spectacle of Mr. Benny playing a comedy scene with a Gestapo corpse.
 Mr. Lubitsch had an odd sense of humor—and a tangled script—when he made this film."
 The Philadelphia Inquirer agreed, calling the film "a callous, tasteless effort to find fun in the bombing of Warsaw."
 Some critics were especially offended by Colonel Ehrhardt's line: "Oh, yes I saw him [Tura] in 'Hamlet' once.
 What he did to Shakespeare we are now doing to Poland."

 However, other reviews were positive.
 Variety called it one of Lubitsch's "best productions in [a] number of years...a solid piece of entertainment."
-Harrison's Reports called it "An absorbing comedy-drama of war time, expertly directed and acted.
+Harrison's Reports called it "[a]n absorbing comedy-drama of war time, expertly directed and acted.
 The action holds one in tense suspense at all times, and comedy of dialogue as well as of acting keeps one laughing almost constantly."
 John Mosher of The New Yorker also praised the film, writing "That comedy could be planted in Warsaw at the time of its fall, of its conquest by the Nazis, and not seem too incongruous to be endured is a Lubitsch triumph."